nubot-nudt/Aff-Grasp/README.md

 ## 🚀 Project Progress

 - [x] Open-source the dataset
-  Dataset published at [this link](https://drive.google.com/file/d/1FEhQ0zIeFJEHcWFkZEcfL5WFIMX9jI6T/view?usp=drive_link)  with raw data.
+  Dataset is published at [this link](https://drive.google.com/file/d/1FEhQ0zIeFJEHcWFkZEcfL5WFIMX9jI6T/view?usp=drive_link)  with raw data.
   The code for building the dataset in Vrep or Sapien has provided.

 - [ ] **Open-source code**